lennygir/polito-se2-23-02-thesis/README.md

 - Route `/`: login page
 - Route `/proposals`: students see the list of proposals for their cds, teachers see the list of their proposals
+- Route `/proposals/:proposalId`: students see the the details of a proposal and can apply to it, teachers can only see the proposal details
-- Route `/add-propsal`: teachers can create a new proposal
+- Route `/add-proposal`: teachers can create a new proposal
 - Route `/applications`: students see the list of their applications, teachers see the list of applications to their proposals
+- Route `/applications/:applicationId`: students see the check the details of an applications, teachers can also accept or reject an application
 - Route `/notifications`: students and teachers see the list of notifications related to the proposals/applications
 - Route `/settings`: users can change the theme and the current date
 - Route `*`: non-existing routes view